 Do you have a used Monitor?

 Did you purchase a boat with a Monitor already on it?
 Just buy a used Monitor?
 Need a manual to understand it?
-Contact us; we can supply a manual for a nominal cost, and of course, advice is free.
+Contact us; we can supply a printed manual for a nominal cost, and of course, advice is free.

 Buying a Used Monitor

-Hans Bernwall, the owner of Scanmar, has often said that "used Monitors are our biggest competitors".
+Hans Bernwall, the founder of Scanmar, has often said that "used Monitors are our biggest competitors".
 We're always ready to help the purchaser of a used unit, but there are some factors which should be taken into account when thinking of buying one.
 Hans has written an article on the subject:

 WHAT ABOUT USED MONITORS?